berkealgul/Fast-Crop/README.md

 After that you can follow command line instructions of the program

 #### Notes
+- While selecting roi rectange.
+You need to select the <b>upper-left corner first then select the bottom right corner</b>
 - If you dont give -fs argument the first frame of the video is going to be used as reference frame for roi selection
 - Currently it is working with mp4 and xvid codecs and tested with .mp4 and .avi files
 - Double click to select roi corners